RetroPie/RetroPie-Docs/docs/Scraper.md

 # Steven Selph's Scraper

-Steven Sselph's scraper is probably the simplest way of scraping roms (provided that the systems are supported.)
+Steven Selph's scraper is probably the simplest way of scraping roms (provided that the systems are supported.)
 It can be installed and used from the experimental menu of the setup script

 ![experimental_menu](https://cloud.githubusercontent.com/assets/10035308/10713166/d60f6200-7a6f-11e5-8036-6c49555f9f64.png)
 ![scraper](https://cloud.githubusercontent.com/assets/10035308/10713172/244622e2-7a70-11e5-95d8-fcf211256273.png)